GarlicCookie/PNG-SD-Info-Viewer/README.md

  - View full generation metadata from images and quickly copy to clipboard
  - Customizable view options, sortable by model, seed, etc.
  - Configuration can be saved to disk, so you can use your favorite mode and view instantly
+ - Easily set your desktop wallpaper, or clear it
+ - Dark mode